Find out what our graduates do

 Warwick has a real international presence and during my PhD, I was able to participate in a number of international conferences including one at Warwick's Venice teaching campus in Italy.
 The conference organised by the University of Warwick in conjunction with the University of Copenhagen, drew over 80 legal scholars from around the world.
 It was a superb venue for the event, and a great opportunity to learn from leading scholars, while taking in the sites of the beautiful city on a boat tour!

 Since completing my PhD, I tutored at Warwick Law School and worked as the Coordinator for Global Research Priorities in International Development.
-This allowed me to remain within the academic environment, participate in conferences and also write papers while I applied for lecturing positions, leading to my current position at De Montford University.
+This allowed me to remain within the academic environment, participate in conferences and also write papers while I applied for lecturing positions.
+I worked at De Montfort University as Lecturer, Senior Lecturer and Associate Professor, before returning to Warwick Law School as Associate Professor in September 2022.

 Coming in to the LLM from a non-law background, I was initially nervous about starting my postgraduate law degree!
 With that said, I was really impressed by the faculty’s integrative approach when giving students feedback and advice – and really, an overall experience - tailored to each student’s aspirations and career path.